Bri Holt

 Bri Holt is an American inventor and businessman.
 He is best known for founding Engrade, a Santa Monica-based education technology startup.
-Mr. Holt founded Engrade in 2003 as a high school student trying to build a way for his own teachers to share students' grades online.
+Holt founded Engrade in 2003 as a high school student trying to build a way for his own teachers to share students' grades online.
 Engrade was acquired by McGraw-Hill Education in January 2014.

-In 2006, Mr Holt founded SocialMeter, the first social media analytics service.
+In 2006, Holt founded SocialMeter, the first social media analytics service.
 In 2007, SocialMeter was acquired by AdaptiveBlue, a startup backed by venture capital firm Union Square Ventures.

-In 2007, Mr Holt pioneered the new field of viral video analytics, patenting a method for determining Internet video viewing time.
-Mr. Holt founded Vidmeter, an online video analytics platform, later acquired by Visible Measures in January 2008.
+In 2007, Holt pioneered the new field of viral video analytics, patenting a method for determining Internet video viewing time.
+Holt founded Vidmeter, an online video analytics platform, later acquired by Visible Measures in January 2008.

-In 2020, Mr. Holt was issued a patent entitled Hyperpiler.
+In 2020, Holt was issued a patent entitled Hyperpiler.

+In 2025, Holt developed a knowledge graph query language called Memelang.